nmamano/wallwars/docs/moveLogic.md

 # Context

+This file documents how the state changes when a player selects a ground or wall cell.

 In this game, each "move" consists of two "actions".
 There are two types of cells: 'ground' and 'wall' cells.
 Building a wall counts as one action.
 Taking one step to an adjacent ground cell also counts as one action.
 This means that, if the player clicks a cell at distance 2, that single click accounts for 2 actions.

-# Ghost moves

 Players can do (and undo) one action applied individually in their local view, without it being sent to the server.
 This is called a "ghost action", because the other client does not see it.
 Once the player adds a second action, the two actions together are applied to the board as a full move and also sent to the other client through the server.

+To save time, during the opponent's turn, players can set their actions (full actions or ghost actions) for their next turn.
+These are called "premoves".

 ## Terminology

 - Cell: a position in the board.
 There are Ground and Wall cells.
 - Action: a ground cell at distance 1 from the player or an empty wall.
-- Full move (or just move): a set of two actions played by the player.
+- Full move (or just move): a set of two actions actually played by the player and received by the opponent.
-- Ghost action: a single action selected by the player
+- Ghost action: a single action selected by the player during their turn.
+- Premoves: one or two actions selected by the player during the opponent's turn.

 ## Case analysis